nmdanny-uni/tests_os_ex2/README.md

 - Just like with Valgrind, the warnings that ASan issues might not make sense, there may be false positives, etc..

-  - A common false positive is `__asan_handle_no_return`, which happens when jumping from a thread that is later terminated without returning to it.
+  - A common false positive is `__asan_handle_no_return`, which happens when jumping from a thread that is later terminated without returning to it - this is OK.

 ### Valgrind(Not for these tests)